agritheory/edgedb_connections/readme.md

 import edgedb
 ```

-OK.
 Without going into too much detail we're going to use a Dataclass to store our connection parameters.
 The attribute names will match the API for connection parameters as documented in the EdgeDB Python client.
 ```python
 @dataclass
 class EdgeDBConnection: